PartageProtocol/partage-v1/README.md

 # Partage-v1
-Smart contracts are the backend of the Partage's Platform.
-They are written in Clarity using Clarinet as a development environment.
+Partage-v1 is a smart contract written in Clarity at the backend, and a frontend to interact with the smart contract, written using Next and Tailwind.

-It connects to the frontend using stacks.js.
-The frontend itself is written using Next and Tailwind.
-Both backend and frontend are necessary to interact with the contract on the stacks testnet.
+Partage-v1 smart contract contains functions to mint, burn, transfer, fractionalize NFTs, list/unlist fractions for sale, buy, transfer and burn fractions.
+At the fractionalization the original NFT is locked in the contract.
+The fractions of NFT are Semi-Fungible Tokens (SFT = FT linked to an NFT ID).
+The original NFT can't be redeemed from escrow account of the contract, unless by someone owning 100% of the fractions and burning them.